Unboxed-Software/solana-course/content/anchor-cpi.md

 anchor-lang = { version = "0.25.0", features = ["init-if-needed"] }
 ```

-Once you’ve enabled the feature, you can include the constraint in the `#[account(…)]` attribute.
+Once you’ve enabled the feature, you can include the constraint in the `#[account(…)]` attribute macro.
 The example below demonstrates using the `init_if_needed` constraint to initialize a new associated token account if one does not already exist.

 ```rust
 #[program]